Answering Your Questions about Legal Ethics

 May an attorney provide a second opinion to a client of another attorney?

 Clients at all times retain the right to counsel of their own choosing.
 That right includes the right to fire and replace their attorneys at any time.
 As part of that right, a client may need to consult another attorney regarding the case to be able to make an informed decision as to whether a change in attorney is warranted.
-Accordingly, it is not improper for an attorney to speak with a represented party regarding that persons legal matter.
+Comment [3] to Rule 4.2 makes clear that it is not improper for an attorney to speak with a represented party regarding that persons legal matter.
 Of course, an attorney would be prohibited from such contact if he represented any other party in the matter.
 While an attorney may provide a consultation in the manner of a second opinion, he should take no action in the matter and decline actual representation of the person unless and until the original lawyer is fired, withdraws or agrees to joint representation as co-counsel.
-See, LEOs 369 & 1328.
+See LEOs 369 & 1328.

 16. Guardians Ad Litem